Creatine Test – Indications, Procedures, Results

 Creatinine is a chemical waste product of creatine.
 Creatine is a chemical made by the body and is used to supply energy mainly to muscles.

 This test is done to see how well your kidneys work.
 Creatinine is removed from the body entirely by the kidneys.
-If kidney function is not normal, the creatinine level in your blood will increase.
+If function is not normal, the creatinine level in your blood will increase.
 This is because less creatinine is released through your urine.

 Normal Results